lalawue/PageEventBus/README.md

 - view model can receive/send event, manipulate view
 - view model can auto connect to event bus when they holding by a visible view
 - events' input/output data are typed
+- business logic's input/output parameters can hide by event bus

 ## How it works